xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 <img src="../Imgs/SecretKeyCrypto.png" width=512>

-so in sql key crypto
+The basic technique of secret key crypto is
+We are going to perform multiple applications of interleaved substitutions and the permutations to scamble the plaintext.
+The picture below shows this process.
-the encryption key is the same as decryption key of course what is a modern secret key crypto the basic technique is we are going to use substitutions and permutations interleaved and so we are going to perform multiple applications of interleaved substitutions and the permutations okay so this is a the picture to show this process so the plain text message is on the left it will go through substitution permutation supposition permutation a lot of rounds finally it will produce a separate text
+The plain text message is on the left it will go through substitution permutation supposition permutation a lot of rounds finally it will produce a separate text